susanBuck/notes/04_PHP/09_Arrays.md

 The **values** are loser, loser, winner and loser.
 Sam is a loser, Eliot is a loser, Liz is a winner, and Max is a loser.

-At this point, we've hard-coded our value, but we'll work towards making those values randomly generated later.
+At this point the values are hard-coded; we'll make them randomly generated in a future step.

 ## Retrieving values